 (2) Where in accordance with subsection (1)(b) a supply authority is liable to make compensation to a person for damage sustained by him in consequence of the exercise of its said powers by such supply authority, the amount of the compensation to be paid, shall, in default of agreement between the parties, be determined by means of a reference to an arbitrator or arbitrators under and in accordance with the provisions of the Commercial Arbitration Act 2012.

-[Section 11 amended by No. 109 of 1985 s.
+[Section 11 amended: No. 109 of 1985 s.
 3(1); No. 23 of 2012 s.
 45.]

-12. Crossing the district of a local government with transmission works
+12. Crossing the district of local government with transmission works

 (1) A local government may with the consent of the Coordinator, and shall, if so required by the Coordinator, grant to a supply authority a licence, for such period as may be necessary but in any event not exceeding 21 years, authorising the construction and maintenance by the supply authority of transmission works within the district of the local government.